 •have had a bad experience in the past with a dentist who didn’t use Novocain properly

 •have TMJ issues or trouble keeping their mouth open

 If you have concerns regarding Novocain and would like to seek out an alternative, contact us for your free consultation.
 During the consultation, we can discuss your concerns, ease your nerves about sedation, and go over your sedation dentistry options.
 We can also answer any other general questions about sedation dentistry and how it works.

-To schedule a free dental consultation, please call the dental office near you:
+In order to schedule your free dental consultation, please contact the dental office near you: